Privacy Hub

 Contract

-We provide some of our services directly to individuals (for example, you may subscribe to receive your Equifax credit report).
-Where we process your personal data to provide you with these services, our processing will be both because it is in our Legitimate Interests to provide these services to you and also on the basis that such processing is necessary to comply with our contractual obligations to you, as an Equifax customer.
+We provide some of our services directly to individuals (for example, you may subscribe to receive your Equifax Credit Report and Score, as described in the MyEquifax and Website Privacy Notice).
+Where we process your personal data to provide you with these services, our processing will be both because it is in our legitimate interests and also because it is necessary to comply with our contractual obligations to you, as an Equifax customer.

-Legal Obligation
+Legal obligation

-• Where we are required to hold or share your personal data in compliance with FCA regulations and permissions;
+• Where we are required to hold or share your personal data in compliance with FCA regulations and permissions.

 • Where a crime is suspected (including fraud or money laundering) and we are required to make appropriate notifications or assist with investigations.